-Outerwear: The only outerwear allowable to be worn in the school building are the official school sweaters and sweater vests (5-6 only) as described in the uniform guidelines.
-Great Hearts Northern Oaks uniform Navy-blue sweater, vest, and quarter zip sweatshirt with logo may be worn throughout the school day all year long.
+Outerwear: The only outerwear allowable to be worn in the school building are the official school sweaters as described in the uniform guidelines.
+Great Hearts Northern Oaks uniform Navy-blue sweater, and quarter zip sweatshirt with logo may be worn throughout the school day all year long.